TobiaszCudnik/asyncmachine-inspector/README.md

 # asyncmachine-inspector

-Inspector / debugger for the [asyncmachine](https://github.com/TobiaszCudnik/asyncmachine).
+Inspector and a debugger for the [asyncmachine](https://github.com/TobiaszCudnik/asyncmachine).

 ![Preview](http://tobiaszcudnik.github.io/asyncmachine-inspector/sample.png)

 ## Features
-- automatic graph from asyncmachines
+- shows a graph of asyncmachines with states and relations
 - rendered with jointjs (drag-drop, drag-scroll, zooming)
 - automatically layout the graph (dagre in a worker, diff repaints)
 - supports multiple machines and pipes between them